ovotech/genesys-web-messaging-tester/docs/api/classes/Conversation.md

 ▸ **waitForResponseWithTextContaining**(`text`, `«destructured»?`): `Promise`<`string`\>

 Resolves when a response is received that contains a specific piece of text.
-If a response that contains the text isn't received within the timeout period then an exception is thrown.
+If no response is received that contains the text within the timeout period then an exception is thrown.

 Case-insensitive by default.